1. Beginner guide

 [user@hpc3-l18-04:~]$ logout

-1.7.2.
+1.5.2.
 Using batch job

 A batch job is run by the scheduler at sometime in the future and the scheduler picks an available time and node.
 Usually, it is within minutes, or as soon as requested resources become available.
 Slurm balances resource usage among many users and many jobs.
+If you are requesting resources that are not readily available you may have to wait longer.

-the directives to Slurm what resources are needed for the job
+• the directives to Slurm what resources are needed for the job

-commands that the jobs needs to execute
+• commands that the jobs needs to execute

-In the steps below you will download an example Slurm script, python example script, submit slurm script to the scheduler and check the job output file.
+In the steps below you will download an example Slurm submit script, Python example program, then submit a job to the scheduler and check its output.
+All commands are executed on the cluster after you login.

-Step: download an example batch script
+Step: download example files

 [user@login-x:~]$ cd /pub/$USER